 What you will study

-While this an OU level 2 module is primarily academic, you will be encouraged to apply what you are reading to your own life, the lives of others and your own practice (if appropriate) through the inclusion of reflective exercises and case studies to demonstrate the similarities and differences between different approaches.
-You will be taken through the process of counselling, the ways in which the relationship is used within therapy, the balance between listening and offering interpretations in various approaches, and the use of specific techniques.
+While this module is primarily academic, you'll be encouraged to apply what you're reading to your own life, the lives of others and your own practice (if appropriate) through the inclusion of reflective exercises and case studies to demonstrate the similarities and differences between various approaches.
+You'll be taken through the process of counselling, the ways in which the relationship is used within therapy, the balance between listening and offering interpretations in various approaches, and the use of specific techniques.
 Through this material, and related exercises, skills in counselling practice are further developed.
-Research evidence on the outcomes and process of therapy is also introduced and discussed, along with skills in understanding and interpreting research findings, encouraging you to consider how counselling, and other common ways of treating fear and sadness, might usefully be evaluated.
+Research evidence on the outcomes and process of therapy is also introduced and discussed.
+You'll also be introduced to the skills in understanding and interpreting research findings, encouraging you to consider how counselling, and other common ways of treating fear and sadness, might usefully be evaluated.

 The module is taught primarily through a textbook and online via the module website.
 Counselling skills are also introduced through specially produced audio-visual materials and by practising self-directed activities.
 Tutorials are offered to further support you in your learning.

-This module does not qualify students to practise counselling, but it is a compulsory module in the Foundation Degree in Counselling and Diploma of Higher Education in Counselling.
-It provides key knowledge and skills for those seeking careers in all areas of applied psychology, and provides academic and practical learning of relevance to many others – for instance, those in business or other professions where ‘people skills’ are particularly important – who are seeking further knowledge and training in counselling theory and skills.
+This module does not qualify students to practise counselling, but it provides key knowledge and skills for those seeking careers in all areas of applied psychology.
+The module also provides academic and practical learning of relevance to many others – for instance, those in business or other professions where ‘people skills’ are particularly important – who are seeking further knowledge and training in counselling theory and skills.